 Do you cover medical expenses in Australia?

-No, our policies cover reasonable overseas medical costs only, which can be very high if you do not have travel insurance.
-There is no medical, hospital or dental cover on a Domestic policy.
-As a general insurer the insurer is unable to pay medical costs in Australia and this includes any gap payments on any Medicare or private health insurer items.
+No, our policies cover reasonable overseas medical costs only and there is no medical, hospital or dental cover on a Domestic policy or for medical expenses incurred in Australia, or on an International policy following your return to Australia.
+As a general insurer we are unable to pay medical costs in Australia and this includes any gap payments on any Medicare or private health insurer items.

 How do I make a claim?